Chapter 5 : Spare the Guilt, Spoil the Captain

 "Just because of yesterday?
 Don't make assumptions.
 It was a coincidence."
 She tried to push his arm away, but he wouldn't budge.

-"Coincidence, of course
+"Coincidence, of course," he scoffed.

 She narrowed her eyes, grip tightening around his wrist.
 "Don't pretend like you know anything about me."

 "I know more than you think."
 He moved closer, his sneer as predatory as ever.
 "You like to play games, don't you?
 I'll give you one.
 Fess up some info about your team and I'll call it even."

 Rona pushed to escape more desperately than ever as she saw the makings of a trap before her.
 "Go ask the Strategist," she hissed, remembering that he still didn't know her identity.